dgcata/PlaywrightPythonPracticeProject/README.md

     * Verify that there are 2 products successfully added to the cart
 3. Test Case 3: Checkout Page
     * In the Shopping cart page, proceed to the checkout page
-    * On the Shopping information form page, fill out the shipping information form by entering you First Name, Last Name and Zip Code
+    * On the Shopping information form page, fill out the shipping information form by entering your First Name, Last Name and Zip Code
     * Verify that the changes are reflected on the shipping information form page
     * Complete the purchases process and verify that the order is successful